About AlamoPROMISE

 If you have any concerns about Financial Aid and AlamoPROMISE Scholar Status, the AlamoPROMISE Program Office is also available to address questions at promise@alamo.edu.

-AlamoPROMISE Scholars who have outstanding balances related to tuition and required fees will not be dropped from classes.
+AlamoPROMISE Scholars who have outstanding balances related to tuition and required fees may be dropped from classes if their financial aid is not complete.
+Continuing AlamoPROMISE should submit their financial aid application no later than May 1 to avoid being dropped from classes.

 Additionally, students may incur a balance due to registering for courses outside of their program of study (CPOS).
 Students should meet with their academic advisor to review their course schedule and make adjustments as needed.